 The distance from the winter quarters at Hut Point to the Pole and back was 1766 statute miles (further than Land's End to John O'Groats and back again, (or from New York City to Wyoming, Chicago or Denver).
 Every step of the way had to be marched on foot, with or without skis.

 They travelled by night for the benefit of the ponies, as this was the austral summer, they will have been in 24 hour daylight.
 Temperatures never rose above zero Fahrenheit (-18°C).
-Fighting constant snowfalls, the team reached One Ton Camp on the fifteenth day.
+Fighting constant snowfalls, the team reached a food and supplies depot called One Ton Camp on the fifteenth day.
 There was a constant worry that the ponies would not be able to keep going and upon reaching Camp 20 on November 24th, the first pony was killed.
 Four camps later, on December 1st, the second pony was shot.
 Depots were made at regular intervals of roughly seventy miles, each containing food and fuel for a week for the returning parties.